Minimizing Kidnap Risk

 It is clear that a hostile surveillance detection is a vital tool in trying to minimize the risk of kidnap.
 Those that wish harm on others, especially professional and dedicated terrorist or criminal organizations will strive to gather intelligence on their targets.
 With this intelligence, they will look to exploit the weaknesses of a target and turn these into opportunities for a successful attack.

-Remember, if there is a gap between the skills, experience, knowledge, and resources of the hostile surveillance team and those of the security team, one side will falter.
+Remember, if there is a gap between the skills, experience, knowledge, and resources of the hostile surveillance team and those of the security team for investigations, one side will falter.